happytudouni/ChildFER/README.md

 <img width="267" alt="截屏2024-04-24 下午2 56 05" src="https://github.com/happytudouni/ChildFER/assets/167507990/0814e50a-cea5-4c81-9db6-41438dd13306">

-If the first trial data under this condition should be deleted, then the output of the first result will be the “participantnumber”; otherwise, it will be empty.
+The first output is the result of whether the participant's data of first trial in the current condition should be deleted.
+If the first trial datashould be deleted, then the output of the first result will be the “participantnumber”; otherwise, it will be empty.
 The same applies to the second output.
 The program's run time is approximately one minute.

 To visually inspect the responses of participants at both base and odd frequencies, open "PlotFPVS.m", modify it to your local path and run.